ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 :  After all these years, we still lack a proper media-type for YAML.
    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)

+Q: Why using alias nodes as fragment identifiers?
+:  Alias nodes starts with `*`.
+This allow to distinguish a fragment identifier expressed as an alias node from one expressed in JSON Pointer {{JSON-POINTER}}
+   which is expected to start with `/`.
+   Moreover, since json-path {{I-D.ietf-jsonpath-base}} expressions start with `$`, this mechanism is even extensible that specification.

 # Change Log
 {: numbered="false"}